Reaxa (REAXA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Reaxa Historical Price

-According to the latest data gathered on Reaxa live price page, the current price of Reaxa is 0.000150USD.
+According to the latest data gathered on Reaxa live price page, the current price of Reaxa is 0.000083USD.
 The circulating supply of Reaxa(REAXA) is

 In the past 24 hours, Reaxa has shown a price movement of